Albert Grajales: Early years

 Grajales was born in Brooklyn, New York, in December 9 of 1962, and at the age of six his family and him moved to Aguadilla, Puerto Rico.

 Albert was a Sergeant Major at the US Jr. Army of the American Crusaders Cadets.
 In high school he was for three years the president of Distributive Education Clubs of America – DECA (organization) where he won the national DECA male leader of Puerto Rico.
 He was an advocate for the Muscular Dystrophy Association (MDA) and the youth republican party of Puerto Rico.

 Law enforcement and Intelligence career

+In 1988, Albert Grajales joined the Puerto Rico Department of Justice (DOJPR) government of Puerto Rico as an agent of the Special Investigations Bureau (SIB) / INTERPOL office.